The Filters add-on provides front-end and admin functionality for creating, managing, and displaying Ajax Load More filters.

 The Star Rating field type displays stars as a rating value and uses a Custom Field query for a numeric value.

-The Textfield field type displays a user input field and submit button (if selected).
+The Textfield field type displays a user input field and a submit button (if selected).

-The Date Picker field type uses FlatpickrJS to displays a calendar and allows for a single, multiple or date range selection.
+The Date Picker field type uses FlatpickrJS to display a calendar and allows for a single, multiple, or date range selection.

 The Range Slider field type uses the noUiSlider library to display a draggable range selector.